-Newport Beach may be better known for its upscale shopping and high-end golf resorts, but I think its real charm lies along the coast.
-Where Newport Beach meets the Pacific Ocean, the Balboa Peninsula reaches out like a skinny finger from the mainland.
-It creates a natural harbor that's said to be one of the world's largest harbors for small yachts.
-The harbor is dotted with seven small, manmade islands.
+Newport Beach, California is known for its upscale shopping and fancy restaurants, but its real charm lies along the coast.
+Where the city meets the Pacific Ocean, the Balboa Peninsula reaches out like a skinny finger from the mainland.
+It creates a natural harbor dotted with seven small, humanmade islands.

 Coastal Newport Beach is a quiet, relaxed place where you're more likely to meet the harbor patrol than the highway patrol, and you may hear more birds than automobiles.

-When I take people off Pacific Coast Highway to Newport Beach's Balboa Peninsula and Balboa Island, they're always surprised and delighted.
-This little pocket of old-fashioned charm has managed to persist just blocks from the busy city nearby.
+If you get off Pacific Coast Highway onto Newport Beach's Balboa Peninsula and Balboa Island, you'll find a little pocket of old-fashioned charm has managed to persist just blocks from the busy city nearby.
 It's a place where the kids still run around in summer like they did in the 50s and everyone seems laid-back and calm.
 In fact, they're so relaxed that it's infectious, and a couple of days here can do wonders for a bedraggled spirit.

 Best Time to Go to Newport Beach

-Newport Beach is great almost any time of year, but like most of the California coast is susceptible to "June gloom."
-It's a meteorological thing that involves marine layers and inland temperatures, but the result is that the sun may not come out for days on end.
+Newport Beach is great almost any time of year, but like most of the California coast is susceptible to "June Gloom" when the sun may not come out for days on end.

-Newport is also lots of fun at Christmas time when you can watch the community's version of a small town Christmas parade, featuring lighted boats in the harbor.
+Newport is also lots of fun at Christmas time when you can watch the affluent oceanfront community's version of a small town Christmas parade, featuring lighted boats in the harbor.

-Take a Walk on the Pier: Newport Beach has two piers.
-The Balboa Pier is near the Fun Zone on Balboa Island, and the Newport Beach Pier is just a little north.
-If you're an early riser, the Dory Fleet Fish Market near the Newport Pier is a fun sight.
-It opens at 6:30 a.m., when the fishermen bring in their catch.
+Take a Walk on the Pier: Newport Beach has two piers to do it on.
+The Balboa Pier is near the Fun Zone on Balboa Island, and the Newport Beach Pier is just a little north where early risers stop by the Dory Fleet Fish Market.
+It opens at 6:30 a.m. when the fishermen bring in their catch.

-For an only-in-Newport-Beach experience, rent an electric Duffy Boat.
-Invented in Newport Beach, these cute little boats were designed to be quiet and ecologically friendly.
-They're easy to drive in the calm waters of the harbor.
-Duffy of Newport Beach is the original company, but you can also find them for rent along the Balboa Fun Zone or on the island.
+Rent a Duffy Boat: Invented in Newport Beach, these cute little boats were designed to be quiet, ecologically friendly, and easy to operate in the calm water.
+Duffy of Newport Beach is the original company, but you can also find them for rent at the Balboa Fun Zone or on the island.